DrewNaylor/HideSettingsPages/README.md

 ![](/docs/images/HideSettingsPages-v0.1-screenshot.png?raw=true)

 As you can see, the GUI isn't fully complete yet.
 I'll have to change the text on the checkboxes to all the pages Microsoft allows users to disable.
+You may also notice this app is running on Windows 7.
+Although this app can run on any version of Windows supported by the .Net Framework 4.6.1, the Registry key it modifies/sets only does things on PCs running the Windows 10 Creators Update or higher.